This article is updated regularly. It was last updated in November 2021!

 You can request all of these from a company.
 One of the things that these services are good at is adjusting your language to the language of the target market, and their culture and laws too.
 One translation services company that follows those criteria is Tomedes, which gives the local flavor to your global video game development company.
 Another company that has varied expertise in gaming in Japan is Gengo.
 Both of these companies are ranked well on Google for expertise in languages.
 They both have experts who are skilled in the Japanese language and culture to help with your international and globalization needs.

-Since we’re talking about video games here, we’ll be zeroing on video game localization.
-But basically, in whatever form of localization, they all revolve around the fundamental principles of adapting content until it is suitable for the target audience.
-As simple as its definition suggests, localization is actually quite complex.
+Since we’re talking about video games here, we’ll be zeroing in on translation.
+But basically, in whatever form of translation, they all revolve around the fundamental principles of adapting language suitable for the target audience.

 A quick Google search on your target market’s preferences, consumer behavior, and market culture won’t cut it.
-If it was that simple, then localization companies or localization services in general wouldn’t need to exist at all.
+If it was that simple, then translation services in general wouldn’t need to exist at all.

-The long and short of it is that there are many complex factors in localization, in this case, game localization that requires the assistance of localization companies.
+The long and short of it is that there are many complex factors in translation and games that require the assistance of these services.
 They’ll be involved in nearly, if not all aspects of your development phase.